Under the Sign of the Black Raven

 Soundtrack: Hala Strana, ‘Wood Scree’

-In 2004, a friend of mine, Martin Camblin, a scholar of Early Modern English drama, was sent to examine some annotations a private collector had discovered in a copy of the third quarto of Kyd’s The Spanish Tragedy, which, or so the collector thought, provided new information pertaining to the authorship of the 1602 additions to the play.
+In 2004, a friend of mine, Martin Camblin, well, an acquaintance really, a scholar of Early Modern English drama, was sent to examine some annotations a private collector had discovered in a copy of the third quarto of Kyd’s The Spanish Tragedy, which, or so the collector thought, provided new information pertaining to the authorship of the 1602 additions to the play.
 In fact, the marginalia were clearly a much later forgery and of little interest.
 However, Martin did find, tucked into the book, folded into quarters, something that intrigued him – a handbill advertising what sounded a bizarre spectacle:

 Handbills advertising similar freakish attractions at sixteenth and seventeenth century London fairs being commonplace, the collector had considered the flyer of little interest, an insignificant document used as a bookmark, had not even opened it out.
 Martin, though, was fascinated by the genre and unfolded the handbill to examine it more closely.
 In doing so, he discovered, on the back, a short handwritten text: